paul0rocha/paul0rocha/README.md

 ### Hey, I'm Paulo Rocha! 👋

-I work as a Systems Analyst, helping to create and implement new projects for clients.
-I handle all stages, from planning and creating test scripts to ensuring the project is successfully completed.
+I work as a Systems Analyst, helping to create and implement new projects for clients in the logistics area (transport and warehouse).
+I oversee all stages, from planning and creating tests to completing the project.
 I have experience in system integrations and logistics projects.

-I develop solutions using software and PL/SQL queries, as well as Python and SQL, to build reports, analyze data, and optimize processes.
-I have experience with API integrations (including n8n/IA), developing advanced queries, creating reports, and implementing systems for transportation logistics operations.
+I develop solutions using software, PL/SQL, Python, and SQL to create reports, analyze data, and improve processes.
+I also have experience with API integrations (including n8n/AI), creating reports with Power BI, and implementing systems for logistics operations.

 ⚡ <br>